jtp184/lil_blaster/README.md

 # As well as their length in micros
 t2.length # => 4100

-# Transmissions can be split into their respective mark/spaces with #tuples
+# Transmissions can be split into mark/spaces with #tuples
 t1.tuples # => [[500, 1000],[600, 2000]]

 # Mathematical operators are implemented to simplify transformation